richardschneider/bridge-scorer/README.md

  ## scorer.matchpointsACBL(games)

  The [American version](http://www.acbl.org/learn_page/how-to-play-bridge/how-to-keep-score/) of scoring match points.
-Same as [scorer.matchpoints](#scorermatchpointsgames) but different values are assigned wins and ties.
+Same as [scorer.matchpoints](#scorermatchpointsgames) but different values are assigned to wins and ties.